rust-lang/rfcs/text/0000-float_gen_debug.md

 * The precise format is subject to heavy bikeshedding.
 * When should the format be considered final?
 On stabilization of `{:g?}`?
 On stabilization of `{:g}` if it occurs?
+* Public API for this and RFC #2226.

 # Future possibilities
 [future-possibilities]: #future-possibilities